kimdiallo/Pidoho/README.md

 * a [Network cable](https://www.amazon.com/AmazonBasics-Network-Ethernet-Patch-Cable/dp/B013PUMQYY/ref=sr_1_3_acs_sk_pb_2_sl_1?ie=UTF8&qid=1545099260&sr=8-3-acs&keywords=cat+7+ethernet+cable+3ft)
 * another computer to access to your Pi via SSH and fill the mircoSD card with with the required operating system

-Everything else is modular depends on your use case and will be discussed separately, wiki articles will be published gradually.
+Everything else is modular and depends on your special use case, it will be explained separately.
+The wiki articles will be published gradually.

 ## Required Software
 * The latest version of [HypriotOS](https://blog.hypriot.com/downloads/)

-  HypriotOS is a minimal Debian-based operating system optimized for Docker awesomeness with always up-to-date Docker versions and a big amount of BÄÄM<3 [read more](https://blog.hypriot.com/about/)
+  HypriotOS is a minimal Debian-based operating system optimized for Docker awesomeness with always up-to-date Docker versions and a big amount of BÄÄM<3 [read more about it](https://blog.hypriot.com/about/)

 * And without that you have to take care of it directly, you still get the benefit of these handpicked software components